 Talk to an attorney and tax professional about the best way to divide IRAs, 401(k)s and pensions.
 And get going right away on the Qualified Domestic Relations Order (QDRO) that’s needed for many retirement assets.
 It can take months to complete, even if everyone is on the same page.

 It doesn’t pay to be emotionally attached to any asset—especially your home.
-Ask yourself: can I afford to keep it on my own, or would selling it be more likely to help me achieve financial stability and move on with my life?
+Ask yourself: Can I afford to keep it on my own, or would selling it be more likely to help me achieve financial stability and move on with my life?

-Dismantling a Shared Financial Life: Where to Begin?
+Dismantling a Shared Financial Life?

-Ames and her husband have now been divorced for 5 years, and they remain friends.
+Ames and her husband have now been divorced for six years, and they remain friends.
 “When I didn’t know what my next steps were going to be, Megan helped me create a way to figure out the rest of my life,” she says.

 4 Key Things to Consider When Divorcing